amitchandi/WakeOnLanPI/README.md

 ---

-#### Reccomended
+#### Recommendation
-Make a designated user for running the app and to also use a reverse proxy for serving the Web App/REST API.
+Make a designated user for running the app and also use a reverse proxy for serving the Web App/REST API.

-Keep traffic to the app locally or behind a VPN.
-Exposing the Web App or the REST API is not safe.
+Keep traffic behind a VPN or only allow local traffic to the app.
+Exposing the Web App or the REST API publically is not safe.

 ```bash
 adduser example-user